numerical-cognition/postgreSQL-primer/README.md

 $ sudo pg_dropcluster 12 main
 ```

-## User

-A role is a user in a database world.
-Roles are separate from operating system users and global across a cluster.
-Users without password can connect to the cluster only locally (i.e. through socket).

-## Start `psql`
+# Start `psql`

 ```bash
 $ sudo -u postgres psql
 \password for sudo
 ```

 After you enter `psql` for default user (which is called postgres), you can add more users/roles.

+## User

+A role is a user in a database world.
+Roles are separate from operating system users and global across a cluster.
+Users without password can connect to the cluster only locally (i.e. through socket).

 ## Create role